zqily/Gemini-Coder/README.md

 #### For Windows Users (Easy Method)

 1. Clone or download this repository to your local machine.
+If you have Git, you can use this command:
+    ```
+    git clone --branch release --single-branch https://github.com/zqily/Gemini-Coder.git
+    ```
+    to clone the release repository, or if you want the bleeding edge
 2. Navigate to the project's root folder.
 3. Double-click the `start.bat` file.
 This will automatically install all necessary dependencies and start the local development server.
 4. Your default web browser should open to `http://localhost:3000`.